 For travelers not so keen on partying until the early hours, there are more chilled parts of Koh Phangan to know about.
 You could spend your first evening somewhere like Zen Beach or Relax Beach.
 They are both on the western coast, which means they have seriously spectacular sunsets.
 And they aren’t hedonism hubs by any stretch – the big, pumping DJ bars and fire shows are replaced with easy-going beer joints that play reggae.

-After the excitement of the full moon party last night, you’ll probably want to retreat to the pool and enjoy a quieter, more relaxed morning.
-Make sure you rehydrate and replenish your nutrients with a healthy Thai breakfast.
+After the excitement of the Full Moon Party last night, you’ll probably want to retreat to the pool and enjoy a quieter, more relaxed morning.
+Make sure you rehydrate and replenish with a healthy Thai breakfast of sticky mango rice and fruit salad.
 This is another chance to soak in the peace and quiet that island life has to offer.
-Last night, things got a little crowded as you danced with thousands of strangers to the loud pump of trance music.
-This morning, take it easy.

 When you’ve regained your energy, it’s time to explore the spiritual side of island life in Thailand.
 Next on your Koh Phangan itinerary has to be visiting temples.
 These are dotted all over the island and offer the most intricately beautiful architecture.
 Once again, you might want to rent a motorcycle to ensure you can get to all of them.
 Even if you don’t have a spiritual side, you have to marvel at the beauty of these structures as well as their cultural significance.